Live from the Southern Command in sunny South Florida.

 General Motors Auto Plant.

-Yeah, I'm gonna I'm gonna find this.
+Yeah, I'm going to find this.

-Uh now I don't remember where I read it.
+Now, I don't remember where I read it.

 It just one of these things.

-I glanced at it, hardly maybe halfway even believed it.
+I glanced at it, hardly, maybe halfway even believed it.

-It's leaked toward President Obama's visit to Japan in November, this 2009.
+This is a cable I'm reading that's leaked toward President Obama's visit to Japan in November, this 2009.

-As the president enjoys an historic level of popularity among the Japanese people, anti-nuclear groups in particular will speculate whether the president would visit Hiroshima in light of his April 5 Prague speech on non-proliferation.
+As the president enjoys an historic level of popularity among the Japanese people, anti-nuclear groups in particular will speculate whether the president would visit Hiroshima in light of his April 5 Prague speech on nonproliferation.

-He underscored, however, that both governments must temper the public's expectations on such issues, and the idea of President Obama visiting Hiroshima to apologize for the atomic bombing during World War II is a non-starter.
+And the idea of President Obama visiting Hiroshima to apologize for the atomic bombing during World War II is a non-starter.

-Consumer confidence, Rasmussen Consumer Index measuring the economic confidence of consumers on a daily basis dipped five points today to 58.1, which is the lowest level measured since March 11th of 2009.
+Consumer confidence, Rasmussen Consumer Index, measuring the economic confidence of consumers on a daily basis, dipped five points today to 58.1, which is the lowest level measured since March 11th of 2009.

 It's down seven points from a week ago and a month ago.

-Now what happened over two years ago?
+Now, what happened over two years ago?

-Okay, quick time out, my friends.
+Okay, quick timeout, my friends.

 See, my instincts never fail me.

-Always listen to your invisible voice.
+Always listen to your invisible voice, the voice in your head.

 Always listen to your heart.